xiangzhou09/hIRT/cran-comments.md

   coef.hIRT     10.41   0.05   10.50
   latent_scores 10.17   0.00   10.24

-(These examples take only slight more than 10s.)
+(These examples take only slightly more than 10s.)

 ## Reverse dependencies